Not too long ago, I would have laughed at the idea of me traveling anywhere with wheeled luggage.

 Its line of Aviator hard-shell spinner suitcases comes in three different sizes and about 5 classic, beautiful color combinations.
 My personal favorites?
 The black/tan and white/tan options!

-In fact, I like the Paravel brand so much that plan to buy this carry-on as my secondary luggage, for whenever my partner and I are traveling as a pair.
-So keep an eye out for that upcoming review!
+In fact, I like the Paravel brand so much that I also own the larger version of the carry-on as my secondary luggage, for whenever my partner and I are traveling as a pair.
+It’s got no laptop compartment, but I have an extra backpack (the Monos Metro Backpack, of course) for that when I travel with the Paravel.

 What I love about this brand is that they are intentionally running their business with sustainability in mind.
 Paravel makes it a mission to offset all of the carbon emissions generated from manufacturing and shipping their suitcases.